 Amended by the Assembly, 16th April, 2024, Glasgow, UK

 Amended by the Assembly, 1th April, Florence, Italy

+Amended by the Assembly, ____April, Madrid, Spain (subject to voting GAM)

 The European Society for Blood and Marrow Transplantation, hereafter referred to as the EBMT, was established in 1974 to allow scientists and physicians involved in clinical bone marrow transplantation to share their experiences and develop cooperative studies.
 The EBMT association is registered in The Netherlands.